 - Always be kind of others online.
 Do not do anything that may hurt others including joining in conversations discussing other people’s problems.

-- Check with your parents first before downloading or installing any software on your computer.
+- Check with your parents first before downloading any files from email or a website or installing any software on your computer.

 Additional measures for Tweens and Teens

 At this stage, keeping track of what they are doing online gets more difficult especially if they have a phone so they have access all the time (except at night because the phones live outside the bedroom, right?)
 Plus, as children age, they want more privacy.
 This is healthy and normal and we should probably give them some.
 Ouch.